Four Great Cornish Gardens

 Trebah Gardens Gallery

-With 12 gardens and over 6,000 labelled plants, Pinetum Park is a definite must see for any avid, or would be horticulturist.
+With 12 gardens and over 6,000 labelled plants, Pinetum Gardens is a definite must see for any avid, or would be horticulturist.
 Each habitat, with its own unique flora in different environs, join to make for some extraordinary, eye-catching moments.

 From the intimacy and seclusion of the Japanese Garden to the amphitheatre arrangement of the pines and conifers in the wide open “Pinetum”, paths and gardens are laid out with themes.
 There’s also an on-site shop and tea rooms.